-Officer for Archer in March 2020.
+Financial Officer for Archer in March 2020.
 Mr. Joranger has more than 10 years' experience in the Oil and Gas industry.
-Espen joined Mr. Skindlo is a business-oriented executive Archer in May 2013 as Finance Director with 30 years in the energy industry.
-He North Sea Region and held the position as joined Schlumberger in 1992 where he Group Controller prior to his appointment as Chief Financial Officer in Archer, Before positions before he joined the Aker Group joining Archer, he worked for Seadrill as Diof companies in 2005.
-His experience from rector of Financial Accounting for 3 years
+Espen joined Archer in May 2013 as Finance Director North Sea Region and held the position as Group Controller prior to his appointment as Chief Financial Officer in Archer.
+Before joining Archer, he worked for companies in 2005.
+His experience from Seadrill as Director of Financial Accounting Aker Kvaerner, Aker Solutions and Kvaerner for 3 years and 8 years for Ernst & Young.